 Still, the evidence available to us is necessarily partial, and often it is the specific cultural practices of a particular ancient society that help determine what evidence, and what types of evidence, are likely to survive.
 Mention was made above of the survival of great quantities of grave goods, particularly metal items, in the grave circles of seventeenth-century Mycenae.
 One of the reasons these items survived for Schliemann and other, later researchers to find was precisely the fact that they were buried along with the deceased.
-Metal in the ancient world was of great value, both for its decorative qualities and for its practical usefulness.
+Metal in the ancient world is of great value, both for its decorative qualities and for its practical usefulness.
 Objects of metal that were not buried could be used and reused in antiquity.
+Sometimes this

-Sometimes this reuse took the form of melting down an object in order to create a new object of an entirely different nature or of beating swords into plowshares (or vice versa), thus obscuring for us the nature of the original object.
+Figure 12 Middle Minoan ceramic jar from Phaistos; height 50 cm, seventeenth or eighteenth century BC.
+Archaeological Museum of Herakleion, Crete, Hellenic Ministry of Culture, IAP service. reuse took the form of melting down an object in order to create a new object of an entirely different nature or of beating swords into plowshares (or vice versa), thus obscuring for us the nature of the original object.
 Therefore, a culture that, like the Mycenaean, adheres to the practice of placing lavish grave goods in its burials will ensure that those goods survive for archaeologists (or tomb-robbers) to retrieve, while a culture like the Minoan, which engages in more modest burial practices, will allow chance to play a much greater role in determining what is likely to survive.